alexleboucher/docker-express-postgres-boilerplate/README.md

 Some basic routes for authentication and user creation are already implemented.
 They can be used to quickly start your project.
 More infos about what is already implemented [here](#existing-routes).

-End-to-end tests are implemented.
+End-to-end tests are already implemented.
 The code coverage is 100%.

 ---